Before You Go!

-I didn’t really start studying Japanese until I was several months into the first year of my stay.
-I had a pretty comfortable, English-teaching position at a nearby 英会話 (eikaiwa – English conversation school).
-I had a pleasant routine going.
+I didn’t really start studying Japanese until I was several months into the first year of my Japan stay.
+Teaching English at a nearby 英会話 (eikaiwa – English conversation school) was comfortable.

-A major problem with the eikaiwa system and arguably one of my biggest reasons for walking away from it was that I seldom had the chance to use Japanese.
-I felt like I was being coddled a bit.
-There’s nothing wrong with being coddled (I was quite fond of it as an infant) as the hand-holding can be a great safety net when you first get here.
+One reason I walked away from eikaiwa teaching was that I seldom had the chance to use Japanese.
+I felt like I was being coddled.
+There’s nothing wrong with that, as the hand-holding can be a great safety net when you first get here.

-That’s all blueberries and cream until you actually have to communicate for yourself, in Japanese, away from the shelter of your eikaiwa bubble.
+It's fine until you actually have to communicate for yourself, in Japanese, away from the shelter of your eikaiwa bubble.
 What do you do when there’s no staff member to speak for you?
 Walk away?
-With this being Japan and all, I figured the time would come to have speak for myself or process Japanese information for myself.
+With this being Japan and all, I figured the time would come to have speak for myself, in Japanese.